spot-net/spotweb/README.md

 Spotweb requires an operational webserver with PHP5 installed, it uses either an MySQL or an PostgreSQL database to store it's contents in.

+## spot-net
+The purpose of this fork is to keep the main branche up-to-date.
+This is because while there is a refactor available, it is work in progress.

 ## Features
 Spotweb is one of the most-featured Spotnet clients currently available, featuring among other things: